nylo-core/nylo.dev/resources/docs/5.x/state-management.md

 Everything in Flutter is a widget, they are just tiny chunks of UI that you can combine to make a complete app.

 When you start building complex pages, you will need to manage the state of your widgets.
-This means when something changes e.g. data, you can update that widget without having to rebuild the entire page.
+This means when something changes, e.g. data, you can update that widget without having to rebuild the entire page.

-There's a lot of reasons why this is important, but the main one is performance.
+There are a lot of reasons why this is important, but the main reason is performance.
 If you have a widget that is constantly changing, you don't want to rebuild the entire page every time it changes.

 This is where State Management comes in, it allows you to manage the state of a widget in your application.